 Edinburgh at Night

-If dancing the night away is not your thing, there’s plenty of other nighttime activities you can do during your Edinburgh weekend itinerary.
+If dancing the night away is not your thing, there are plenty of other nighttime activities you can do during your Edinburgh weekend itinerary.

-Naturally, there are a number of bars and pubs to hang out in that don’t require too much planning but remember to book ahead if there is somewhere you have your eye on and would be disappointed if you didn’t get in.
+Naturally, there are a number of bars and pubs to hang out in that don’t require too much planning but remember to book ahead if there is somewhere you have your eye on.
+You would be disappointed if you didn’t get in.

 So much of Edinburgh’s history lies beneath the cobbled streets of the Old Town but you need to let a tour guide take you because there are known spirits that still walk the damp streets under the South Bridge.